DOS Days

 These used the memory expansion socket(s), so you couldn't install both a memory module and any of these at the same time.

 In terms of successors to the MGA Millennium, the shortfall of not having a hardware 3D texturing unit was rectified with the introduction of the Mystique in 1996 and Millennium II in 1997.
 Mystique added a 3D texturing unit but only offered a handful of 3D capabilities.
-Millennium II took this to the next level, offering for the first time a near-complete suite of 3D functionality coupled with Direct3D support.
-The one thing it lacked was bilinear filtering.
+Millennium II took this to the next level, offering for the first time a near-complete suite of 3D functionality in hardware coupled with Direct3D support.
+The one 3D feature it lacked was bilinear filtering.

 Images